brshallo/funspotr/README.md

-- funspotr is specific to R. If you try and pass in a file from a different language you will get a parsing error or the code commented out[^9].
-The steps taken by funspotr would also not be needed in many other programming languages[^10].
+- funspotr is specific to R. If you try and pass in a file from a different language you will get a parsing error or the code commented out[^8].
+The steps taken by funspotr would also not be needed in many other programming languages[^9].
 - funspotr does not work perfectly at identifying functions or packages.
-  One common example example is it will not identify functions passed as arguments.
+  One common example is it will not identify functions passed as arguments.
 For example it will not identify `mean` in this example:
   `lapply(x, mean)` .
 Similarly it will not identify functions within `switch()`.
 See